bishoysamy87/home_service_robot_final_project/README.md

 ##### Virtual Objects Node (add-markers)

-To model a virtual object with markers in rviz, I created add_markers package and specifically `add_markers_test.cpp` function.
+To model a virtual object with markers in rviz, I created add_markers package.
 This can be tested following script which launches turtlebot, AMCL, rviz and add_markers node:

 ```
 cd ~/catkin_ws/src/scripts
 ./add_markers.sh
 ```
+the marker will not move to drop off untill the topic `"/pickstatus"`  is publish something to it in order to convert from pickup to dropoff position

 ##### Home-Service-Robot package